 A tragic end

 Finally, in early 1822 Lefebvre-Desnouettes obtained permission to return to Europe.
 On April 1, 1822, he boarded the packet ship Albion bound for Liverpool.
-Tragically, on April 22 the ship encountered a fierce storm near Kinsale, Ireland and sunk, losing all aboard.
-Charles Lefebvre-Desnouettes was 48 years old.
+Tragically, on April 22 the ship encountered a fierce storm and wrecked on the Irish coast (see my article about the loss of the Albion).
+Charles Lefebvre-Desnouettes was among the dead.
+He was 48 years old.